GeBo1/GeBoPlugins/src/GameDialogHelper/README.md

 #### Plugin Mode

-Controls how plugin operates.
+Controls how plugin operates (may require restart).

 - **Disabled** - Highlighting is disabled.
-- **Relationship Based** - Highlighting will be controlled by the relationship level with the character, controlled by [Minimum Relationship].
+- **Relationship Based** - Highlighting will be controlled by the relationship level with the character, controlled by **[Minimum Relationship](#minimum-relationship)**.
 - **Advanced Game Logic** - Every time a question is asked there's a chance it will be highlighted based on the players statistics, relationship level, and memory of past conversations.
 Every time a question is answered there's an intelligence check to see how well the player will remember it for next time.
-If used with [Highlight Mode] set to `Change Color` the level of highlighting is based on how certain the player is.
+If used with **[Highlight Mode](#highlight-mode)** set to **Change Color** the level of highlighting is based on how certain the player is.

 #### Highlight Mode